NekoOkto/mascon-translator/README.md

 This project is provided as-is, with no warranty.
 SDL2 is licensed under the zlib license.

 # Note: I am not a developer, so the code for this is an absolute mess.
 While I did put in many, many hours refining this code and getting it to run and function properly, AI was used heavily in this process.
+I am also not an avid github user, so I apologize for any issues with the way this was uploaded.